-For this reason and because these are now no more expensive than a manual shower we strongly recommend the use of thermostatic showers with this appliance.
-These must be used in three storey properties where the impact on pressure/temperature of opening another tap in the system is greater than normal.
+We recommend the use of thermostatic showers with this appliance.
+These must be used in 3 storey properties where the impact on pressure/ temperature of opening another tap in the system is greater than normal.
 The shower head provided must also be suitable for mains pressure supplies.